Thelonious Monk: Technique and playing style

 Monk once said, "The piano ain't got no wrong notes."

-According to Bebop: The Music and Its Players author Thomas Owens, "Monk's usual piano touch was harsh and percussive, even in ballads.
+According to Bebop: The Music and Its Players author Thomas Owens:Monk's usual piano touch was harsh and percussive, even in ballads.
 He often attacked the keyboard anew for each note, rather than striving for any semblance of legato.
-Often seemingly unintentional seconds embellish his melodic lines, giving the effect of someone playing while wearing work gloves. [...]
-He hit the keys with fingers held flat rather than in a natural curve, and held his free fingers high above the keys. [...]
-Sometimes he hit a single key with more than one finger, and divided single-line melodies between the two hands."
-In contrast with this unorthodox approach to playing, he could play runs and arpeggios with great speed and accuracy.
+Often seemingly unintentional seconds embellish his melodic lines, giving the effect of someone playing while wearing work gloves. ...
+He hit the keys with fingers held flat rather than in a natural curve, and held his free fingers high above the keys. ...
+Sometimes he hit a single key with more than one finger, and divided single-line melodies between the two hands.In contrast with this unorthodox approach to playing, he could play runs and arpeggios with great speed and accuracy.
 He also had good finger independence, allowing him to play a melodic line and a trill simultaneously in his right hand.
+According to jazz pianist, educator and broadcaster Billy Taylor, "Monk could really play like Tatum.
+He really had all the technique and he could really play like Art."

-Monk's style was not universally appreciated.
-For example, the poet and jazz critic Philip Larkin described him as "the elephant on the keyboard".
+Monk's style was not universally appreciated: for example, the poet and jazz critic Philip Larkin described him as "the elephant on the keyboard".